udexon/PhosCloudless/Ownership_Rewards.md

 The above cannot be done without Shellet Programming and ID-less.
 Fragmented programmer communities, no economy of scale.
 Centralized ID management -- cannot grow, chicken and egg.

+Many github repo was not written with proper stucture of API, no documentation.
+YAHUDI provide the structure, and let users poke the memory etc ... need better example and explanation?

 separate fee structure from tipping, fee structure is promise, tipping is to deliver promise.

 3. Use Phos Messaging to build up database.
 Their work out payment details.
 Sponsors.